rricard/.config/README.md

 # `.config`

-A set of config files.
+A set of config files which happens to work for me.
+It is essentially an `XDG_CONFIG_HOME`.

+I wouldn't recommend using it just like that: read it, understand it and then steal from it for your own `.config`...

 ## Prereqs